Lucy-May of the Southern Rainbow

 Lucy-May of the Southern Rainbow (南の虹のルーシー, Minami no Niji no Rūshī) is a Japanese anime series by Nippon Animation.
 This 1982 adaptation is part of the studio's World Masterpiece Theater franchise, based on the 1982 novel Southern Rainbow by Australian writer Phyllis Piddington.
+The anime has been dubbed into French, Italian, Arabic, Spanish, German, Thai and Persian.

 Plot

 Set in the 1830s, the series tells the story of a young girl named Lucy and the hardships and excitement she and her family encounter when they move from England to Adelaide in South Australia to start a farm.